optimade-maker: Automated generation of interoperable materials APIs from static datasets: Acknowledgements

 \section{Acknowledgements}

-K.E., B.M, X.W., J.Y., N.M. and G.P. acknowledge funding by the NCCR MARVEL, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 205602), and by the Open Research Data Program of the ETH Board (projects ``API-03 IntER'' and ``PREMISE'': Open and Reproducible Materials Science Research).
+K.E., B.M., X.W., J.Y., N.M. and G.P. acknowledge funding by the NCCR MARVEL, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 205602), and by the Open Research Data Program of the ETH Board (projects ``API-03 IntER'' and ``PREMISE'': Open and Reproducible Materials Science Research).
 M.L.E. thanks the BEWARE scheme of the Wallonia-Brussels Federation for funding under the European Commission's Marie Curie-Skłodowska Action (COFUND 847587) and the Leverhulme Trust for funding via an Early Career Research Fellowship.
-M.L.E. also thanks the UK's Physical Sciences Data Infrastructure (EP/X032701/1) and the Cambridge Crystallographic Data Centre, in particular Prof Simon Coles, Dr Ian Bruno and Dr Mehmet Giritli, for coordinating and motivating aspects of this work via commercial engagement with datalab industries ltd. We thank Valeria Granata for assistance with the Materials Cloud Archive integration.
+M.L.E. also thanks the UK's Physical Sciences Data Infrastructure (EP/X032701/1) and the Cambridge Crystallographic Data Centre, in particular Prof Simon Coles, Dr Ian Bruno and Dr Mehmet Giritli, for coordinating and motivating aspects of this work via commercial engagement with datalab industries ltd, and Dr Cameron Hargreaves for assistance on the ICSD pipeline.
+We thank Valeria Granata for assistance with the Materials Cloud Archive integration.